ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

    For purge operations using IRRDBU00 utility \- When :emphasis:`optimize\_dump=true` (default), IRRDBU00 runs with PARM=NOLOCKINPUT requiring READ authority to the input RACF database data sets.
 When :emphasis:`optimize\_dump=false`\ , IRRDBU00 runs with PARM=LOCKINPUT requiring UPDATE authority to lock the database during the unload.

    The IRRRID00 utility is used during purge operations to identify residual references and generate a CLIST of removal commands.
-The user must have READ authority to the input dataset (the unloaded RACF database produced by IRRDBU00).
+The user must have READ authority to the input data set (the unloaded RACF database produced by IRRDBU00).

    To execute the generated CLIST from IRRRID00, the user must have sufficient RACF authority \- DELUSER/DELGROUP requires the SPECIAL attribute, group\-SPECIAL (within scope), or ownership of the target profile/superior group.